Ralph Morley

 • Advice to insurers and prospective policyholders as to whether proposed insurance policies cover the risks intended to be insured.

-Ralph’s experience in a wide range of high-value and high-profile commercial litigation has seen him recognised as a “Rising Star” in commercial litigation by the Legal 500.
+Ralph’s experience in a wide range of high-value and high-profile commercial litigation has seen him recognised in commercial litigation by the Legal 500 as “a superstar”.
 Highlights include:

 • Libyan Investment Authority v Credit Suisse & Others [2021] EWHC 2684 (Comm): acting for a defendant in a successful jurisdiction challenge to a multi-million-dollar claim alleging bribery, led by Michael Holmes KC.